-Basic Partially Proficient Proficient (Meets State Standa rd) Accomplished Exemplary ommitment to a diverse pop creating an inclusive and positi nces and challenges in support THE PRINCIPAL: Understands the diversity of the school community.
-Recognizes that diver- sity is an asset to the school. and THE PRINCIPAL: Sets student expectations that reflect an understanding of and respect for their backgrounds, needs, or skills.
+Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary Pedagogy commitment to a diverse po eting the needs of diverse stu THE PRINCIPAL: Understands the diversity of the school community.
+Recognizes that diversity is an asset to the school. and THE PRINCIPAL: Sets student expectations that reflect an understanding of and respect for their backgrounds, needs, or skills.
 Provides all students opportunities to showcase their skills and talents.
-Demonstrates an appreciation for and sensitivity to diversity in the school community. and THE PRINCIPAL: sets the expectation tall students will: Achieve one year of growth for one year of instruction.
-Graduate from hig school.
-Be college or career ready at time of his school graduation.
-Implements activitiand provides services to meet stude needs.
-Ensure that all students are treated with respect and dignity.
-Respect students for their unique talents or and skills. ies ent and SCHOOL STAFF MEMBERS AND THE COMMUNITY: Initiate actions that encourage an inclusive climate of respect for student diversity.
+Demonstrates an appreciation for and sensitivity to diversity in the school community. and THE PRINCIPAL: sets the expectation that all students will: Achieve one year of growth for one year of instruction.
+Graduate from high school.
+Be college or career ready at time of high school graduation.
+Implements activities and provides ser- vices to meet student needs. and SCHOOL STAFF MEMBERS: Ensure that all students are treated with respect and dignity.
+Respect students for their unique talents and skills. and SCHOOL STAFF MEMBERS AND THE COMMUNITY: Initiate actions that encourage an inclusive climate of respect for student diversity.
 STUDENTS: Accept and respect fellow students who are different from them.
-Principals and their leader Iture that encourages of ous Improvement ontinual improvement through rs, and a valid assessment of ou THE PRINCIPAL: Routinely assesses student outcomes.
-Requires staff to use data to identify need- ed improvements to teaching and learning activities. and THE PRINCIPAL: Develops the capacity of staff and other stakeholders to use data for decision making. and THE PRINCIPAL: Creates a culture of risk taking and learnin within the school by: Developing new in tives and monitoring their impact or student learning.
-Eliminating ineffect activities and initiatives. evaluation of: itia- Instructional approaches.
-Progress toward achieving school goals and student out- and SCHOOL STAFF MEMBERS: recommend: Activities and initiation or scale back.
-Evidence based programs, practices, and instructional programs for implementation.
-Evaluator Comments: 1 Respon se of Principal/Assistant Princ ipal Being Evaluated:
+Principals and their leader c, Empowerment and a rship team foster a school cu aking, high expectations for a Ilture that encourages contir nual improvement through r Routinely assesses student outcomes.
+THE PRINCIPAL: Develops the capac- ity of staff and other stakeholders to use THE PRINCIPAL: Creates a culture of risk taking and learning within the school by: Developing new initia- SCHOOL STAFF MEMBERS: participate in the evaluation of: Instructional ap- SCHOOL STAFF MEMBERS: recommend: Activities and initia- tives for elimination or scale back.
+Requires staff to use data to identify need- ed improvements to teaching and learning activities. data for decision making. beceloping neur initial tives and monitor- ing their impact on student learning.
+Eliminating ineffective activities and initia- tives. proaches.
+Progress toward achieving school goals and student out- comes.
+Evidence based programs, practices, and instructional pro grams for implemen tation.

 Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary Principals ensure that the sional Development/Le school is a professional lear cher leaders in a manner tha ning community that provid THE PRINCIPAL: and and and and Organizes the school as a professional learning community.
 THE PRINCIPAL: provides professional development that is: Of high quality.
 Tailored to meet staff needs.
 Focused on student learning.
 Research based.
 Job embedded Designed to meet student learning needs.
 Aligned with the school improvement plan.
 THE PRINCIPAL: Provides opportuni- ties for staff to as- sume leadership roles within the school.
 SCHOOL STAFF MEMBERS: Actively engage in the creation and imple- mentation of the school's professional learning community.
 SCHOOL STAFF MEMBERS: Assume leadership roles within profes- sional learning com- munities. ng, Hiring, Placing, Me fectively manage processes high-performing staff.
 THE PRINCIPAL: Adheres to district and state policies and procedures related to personnel activities.
 Makes personnel as- signments within the parameters of district policy. and THE PRINCIPAL: Considers school and district strategic goals and student outcomes when making personnel decisions such as: Recruiting staff.
 Hiring staff.
 Evaluating staff.
 Dismissing staff.
+Dismissing staff.
 Provides support for new teachers and staff members to help ensure their success. and THE PRINCIPAL: Supports low performing teachers in ways that will improve their performance.
 Places personnel in positions to ensure that all students have equal access to highly effective teachers.
 Dismisses or does not rehire teachers when necessary. and SCHOOL STAFF MEMBERS: Accept school placements where they are needed most in order to address student learning needs. and SCHOOL STAFF MEMBERS: Use the advice of coaches, mentors, and/or experts in various fields in order to improve their practice.